 Depending on the orientation and level of the door, you may want to place the handle in different locations.
 See the image below.
 For most drawers (A), the proper place to install the kitchen cabinet handle is in the center of the door panel.
-However on larger wall cabinets (B), it is a good idea to keep the pull at arms reach, just above the bottom of the door panel.
-Base cabinets (C) we also would recommend keeping the handle at arms reach, towards the top of the door panel.
+However, on larger wall cabinets (B), it is a good idea to keep the pull at arm’s reach, just above the bottom of the door panel.
+Base cabinets (C) we also would recommend keeping the handle at arm’s reach, towards the top of the door panel.
 For smaller cabinets like the oven wall cabinet shown below (D), we recommend placing the handle in the middle (vertically) of the door panel.
-Of course these are just suggestions, and you can place them however you see fits best.
+Of course, these are just suggestions, and you can place them however you see fits best.

 Your kitchen cabinet handles should be labeled on the packaging or website with a Screw Centers measurement.
 This is the distance between the two base holes where they will be attached to the cabinet door.
 If there is no label, simply measure the distance with your tape measure and use this for the markings.

 Step 3 - Create a jig that will be used to drill all the doors in the same spot.

 This is important when drilling holes for pulls and knobs because you can't fix a hole that's too large for the screw.
 A smaller bit also prevents the hole on the backside of the cabinet from blowing out and splintering.

-While holding the cabinet pulls on the front of the cabinet, screw in from the backside of the cabinet door.
+While holding the cabinet pulls on the front of the cabinet, screw in from the backside of the cabinet door until tight.

 After you've attached the kitchen cabinet handle, bush off excess dust and you should be good to go on your next one!